backmesh/site/docs/intro.md

 ## How is the LLM API protected

-- *JWT Authentication:* Requests are verified with [JWTs](https://firebase.google.com/docs/auth/admin/verify-id-tokens) from the app's authentication provider so only your users have access to the LLM API via Backmesh.
+- *JWT Authentication:* Requests are verified with [JWTs](https://firebase.google.com/docs/auth/admin/verify-id-tokens) from the app's authentication provider so only your users have access to the LLM API via Backmesh Gatekeeper.
 - *Rate limits per user:* Configurable per-user rate limits to prevent abuse (e.g. no more than 5 OpenAI API calls per user per hour).
 - *Resource access control:* Sensitive API resources like [Files](https://platform.openai.com/docs/api-reference/files) and [Threads](https://platform.openai.com/docs/api-reference/threads) are protected so only the users that create them can continue to access them.